hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 ### The Evolution of an Abstraction

 Personally, one of the success indicators I use to figure out whether or not I'm building a useful abstraction for others is whether or not people can guess how to solve a problem that doesn't quite fit an existing pattern and then do it correctly in a way that works.
-In other words, I am explicitly thinking about the emergent behavior(s) and trying to craft things that result in the desired emergent outcomes rather than thinking too hard about the first order results.
+In other words, I am explicitly thinking about the emergent behaviour(s) and trying to craft things that result in the desired emergent outcomes rather than thinking too hard about the first order results.

-So when thinking about abstractions, think about the emergent behavior, and think about whether or not people can intuitively explore the solution space provided.
+So when thinking about abstractions, think about the emergent behaviour, and think about whether or not people can intuitively explore the solution space provided.

 ```
   Desirable Emergent Behavior